bokkypoobah/AionTokenContractAudit/audit/code-review-trs/Savings.md

  * bonus tokens that are distributed.
  */
 // BK Ok
-contract Savings {
+contract Savings is Owned {
 	/**
 	 * Periods is the total monthly withdrawable amount, not counting the
 	 * special withdrawal.
-Periods MUST be divisible by 3, as
-	 * t0special = periods / 3.
 	 */
 	// BK Ok
 	uint public periods;